Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Both platforms have calendar-based scheduling and drag-and-drop dispatch boards.
 The real difference comes down to job volume and workflow speed.

 Workiz’s dispatch board is built for higher-velocity, same-day operations.
 The map view, real-time technician tracking, and ability to quickly slot emergency calls into an active schedule are more polished here.
-If your dispatcher is handling 30 inbound calls before noon and converting half of them to same-day jobs — a normal Tuesday for a busy locksmith — Workiz’s board keeps up better.
+If your dispatcher handles 30 inbound calls before noon and converts half to same-day jobs — normal for a busy locksmith — Workiz’s board keeps up better.

-Neither platform approaches the route-optimization depth of something like ServiceTitan’s dispatch module, but both are more than sufficient for shops under 20 field techs.
+Neither platform approaches route-optimization depth of ServiceTitan’s dispatch module.
+But both work well for shops under 20 field techs.

 How Do Quoting and Invoicing Work in Each Platform?